pablofs20/UMU-MISP-FL/README.md

 be created.
 Also, the `keys.py` module has to be completed, at least, with the MISP server URL and an user authentication key.
 An example of this part will be uploaded soon.

+By last, some of the main FL parameters, for both the aggregator and the clients, can be customized in the `resources/fl.ini` configuration file.

 ## Execution
 First, launch the `aggregator.py` module.
 This module has no command line parameters, so simply run: